rixiobarrios/git-workflow-teams/README.md

 you run `git pull` -- normally, pulling from a remote creates a merge commit.
 This allows you to stay up to date with a remote without littering your commit history with merges.
-If you didn't have Git set up that way, you'd have to run `git pull --rebase` to get the same behavior.
+If you didn't have Git set up that way, you'd have to run `git pull --rebase` to get the same behavior (more on this configuration option [here](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)).

 Whew, that was a lot!
 Let's recap.